ibm-cloud-docs/speech-to-text/output.md

 -   Performance for audio with a single speaker can be poor.
 Variations in audio quality or in the speaker's voice can cause the service to identify extra speakers who are not present.
 Such speakers are referred to as hallucinations.
 -   Similarly, performance for audio with a dominant speaker, such as a podcast, can be poor.
 The service tends to miss speakers who talk for shorter amounts of time, and it can also produce hallucinations.
 -   Performance for short utterances can be less accurate than for long utterances.
 The service produces better results when participants speak for longer amounts of time.
 -   Performance can degrade for the first 30 seconds of speech.
-It usually improves to a reasonable level after one minute of audio.
+It usually improves to a reasonable level after 1 minute of audio.

 Bear in mind that, as with all transcription, performance can also be affected by audio noise, a person's manner of speech, overlapping speakers, and other aspects of the audio.